 Once your study piece is speckled and installed on the test machine, you need to position your cameras.
 The camera(s) should be positioned so that they can see the entire speckled area.
 If you place more than two cameras, it is essential that the same area is seen by at least two cameras.
 Otherwise, the overlap condition will not be met, and analysis will not be possible.

 It is advisable to think about the positioning of the cameras before the test in order not to be surprised on the D-day.
-For this, you can use our software EikoTwin Virtual (link to article and video Clara).
+For this, you can use our software EikoTwin Virtual.
 Indeed, it is not always easy to position the cameras when dealing with a crowded environment.
 Testing machines are not always located in open areas, which has to be taken into account.
 The presence of tools or related instrumentation can also obstruct the field of view of the cameras.

 Here are the steps to follow to set up your cameras: